WCCCEDU/CPT-180-27-S2016-Course-Info/ClassBio.md

   The “Geek” in my opinion is a functional “Nerd” because the “Nerd” in my opinion is someone that may appear to be educated, but is socially awkward.
 The “Nerd” in my opinion is less socially outgoing than a “Geek.”

   All of that being said, I don’t like putting labels on people, unless they label themselves.
 I have often been called a “Geek” and it doesn’t particularly bother me.
 I think that I am a Highly Functioning Geek.

+#### Samantha Shurie
+  - Github             : Arevyn24
+  - Fish               : Pajama Fish
+  - Adventure Time Char: Lumpy Space Princess
+  - Computer Scientist : Grace Hopper
+  - Geek Vs Nerd       :

+  Some copypasta from last semester.
+I took to the internet for this.

+  A "Nerd" is considered to be a person who is very dedicated academically, very intelligent, but stereo-typically lacking in socialization skills.
+While they enjoy games, these are typically games or puzzles played in solitude.
+My favorite definition of the term I found online was "A four-letter word with a six-figure income" (urbandictionary.com).
+Also often described as the guy that will "be your boss someday."

+   A "Geek" is a person who is also very dedicated to a specific subject, usually in the pop-culture world.
+They are die-hard fans of TV shows, movies, directors, video games, and the like.
+They may often quote, make references to, or relate life situations to media that they have seen, read, or played.
+They are usually part of a fandom.
+Geeks are typically considered more outgoing than nerds and are more accepted in social situations.
+A geek may consider him or herself part of a fandom.

+  I am a little of both. &#X1f60a